-

 - E. S. Fedorov

-This amendment is made by me to the note “An interesting crystal of apatite, a satellite of neptunite from California.”
-(Notes of G.I.
-II 253) based on the written instructions of Dr. Slavik from Prague, who noticed my error based on the data from my own description, mainly pleochroism.
-Having tested the hardness, which turned out to be slightly higher than thsat of orthoclase, I can now declare the error that occurred with full conviction.
+This amendment is made by me to the note “An interesting crystal of apatite, a companion of neptunite from California.”
+(Zapiski G.I.
+II 253) based on a written indication from Dr. Slavik of Prague, who noted my error based on data from my own description, primarily pleochroism.
+Having tested the hardness, which turned out to be slightly higher than that of orthoclase, I can now state with full conviction that an error occurred.

 -